• About

 This same ignorance fuels the claim that ₦4.5 billion could not have been paid to victims if the intervention funds remain intact.
 In reality, States routinely pre-finance emergency relief from their own resources to avoid delays, while intervention funds are held as backing and reimbursement for phased reconstruction.
 This is standard public-sector financial practice.
 Presenting it as a lie is either uninformed or deliberately dishonest.

 As of December 31, 2025, Oyo State had not drawn down from the ₦30 billion intervention fund.
-This too has been twisted into suspicion.
+This, too, has been twisted into suspicion.
 Governor Makinde has explained why.
 The funds were deliberately left untouched because the Federal Government failed to release the full ₦50 billion it promised and instead demanded inducements before releasing the balance.
-Beginning full drawdown on a partially released intervention envelope under such circumstances would have been fiscally irresponsible.
+Beginning a full drawdown on a partially released intervention envelope under such circumstances would have been fiscally irresponsible.

 The fixation on interest exposes yet another misunderstanding.
 Public funds do not operate like private money.
-Under Treasury Single Account–aligned rules and Central Bank guidelines, government intervention and infrastructure funds are not interest-bearing.
-This is intentional, to prevent speculation and fiscal abuse.
-If states could simply park public funds to earn interest, spending priorities would be distorted and accountability weakened.
+Under the Treasury Single Account–aligned rules and Central Bank guidelines, government intervention and infrastructure funds are not interest-bearing.
+This is intentional to prevent speculation and fiscal abuse.
+If states could simply park public funds to earn interest, spending priorities would be distorted, and accountability would be weakened.

 What this episode ultimately exposes is not financial impropriety in Oyo State, but the growing weaponisation of misinformation and selective outrage.
 Documents are leaked without context, basic public-finance rules are ignored, and one governor is singled out while others escape scrutiny.
 Nigerians should be asking why this standard is applied selectively, who benefits from turning disaster-recovery funds into political weapons, and why federal authorities have remained silent in the face of serious allegations of inducement.